renatorib/janimate/README.md

 jAnimate
 ========
 Plugin to help you use [Animate.css](http://daneden.github.io/animate.css/) with jQuery.

 **Demo:** http://renatorib.github.io/janimate/

-**Do not know Animate.css?**
+## Animate.css
+Do not know Animate.css?
 If you're new to the wonderful world of Animate.css, I highly recommend you [visit this link](http://daneden.github.io/animate.css/), to see what you can do with Animate.css.

 ## Download & Usage
 NOTE: You need have **jQuery** and **Animate.css** in your project to use janimate.